 8See Footnote # 3.
-9 To complete the analysis refer to the key in Section III.D.6 of the Instructional Guidebook.
-10 Prior to asserting or declining CWA jurisdiction based solely on this category, Corps Districts will elevate the action to Corps and EPA HQ for review consistent with the process described in the Corps/EPA Memorandum Regarding CWA Act Jurisdiction Following Rapanos.
+To complete the analysis refer to the key in Section III.D.6 of the Instructional Guidebook.
+Prior to asserting or declining CWA jurisdiction based solely on this category, Corps Districts will elevate the action to Corps and EPA HQ for review consistent with the process described in the Corps/EPA Memorandum Regarding CWA Act Jurisdiction Following Rapanos.

-Provide estimates for jurisdictional waters in the review area (check all that apply): linear feet Tributary waters: width (ft).
+vide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
 Other non-wetland waters: acres.
-Identify type(s) of waters: Wetlands: acres.
-NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
+Identify type(s) of waters: .
+Wetlands: acres.
+N-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
 Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce.
 Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).
 Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
-Explain: Other: (explain, if not covered above): Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
-Lakes/ponds: Other non-wetland waters: acres.
-List type of aquatic resource: Wetlands: acres.
-Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet. width (ft).
+Explain: Other: (explain, if not covered above): Wetland 2 would be excluded based on the 2017 Guidance Book as it exists in an awale used to convey storm water.
+See above for description of the 0.09 acre wetland. facto wide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR ors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional genent (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
+List type of aquatic resource: Wetlands: acres. wide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such adding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
+Lakes/ponds: acres.
+Other non-wetland waters: acres.
 List type of aquatic resource: Wetlands: acres.
-SECTION IV: DATA SOURCES.
-A. SUPPORTING DATA.
-Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: Snyder and Associates, Inc..
-Data sheets prepared/submitted by or on behalf of the applicant/consultant. ☑ Office concurs with data sheets/delineation report.
+A. SUPI PORTING DATA.
+Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant:Alternatives Analysis - Blue Creek Stormwater ention Facilities Report - Feb 23, 2022, Figures 2, 2A, 2B, 2C and 2D.
+Data sheets prepared/submitted by or on behalf of the applicant/consultant.
+Office concurs with data sheets/delineation report.
 Office does not concur with data sheets/delineation report.
 Data sheets prepared by the Corps: Corps navigable waters' study: U.S. Geological Survey Hydrologic Atlas: USGS NHD data.
 USGS 8 and 12 digit HUC maps.
 U.S. Geological Survey map(s).
-Cite scale & quad name: Des Moines SE, IA 24K.
+Cite scale & quad name:24K, Des Moines SW, IA Figure 1.
 USDA Natural Resources Conservation Service Soil Survey.
-Citation:Polk County Soil Survey.
+Citation:Google Earth Soil Survey Layer.
 National wetlands inventory map(s).
-Cite name: In Snyder delineation.
-State/Local wetland inventory map(s): FEMA/FIRM maps: 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: Aerial (Name & Date): or Other (Name & Date): Previous determination(s).
+Cite name:Google Earth NWI layer.
+State/Local wetland inventory map(s): FEMA/FIRM maps: 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: Aerial (Name & Date): or Other (Name & Date): Orthor (Name & Date): Previous determination(s).
 File no. and date of response letter: Applicable/supporting case law: Applicable/supporting scientific literature: Other information (please specify):